revarbat/snappy-reprap/README.md

 How to Assemble   | https://github.com/revarbat/snappy-reprap/wiki/Assembly

 ## Making STL Files
-For all platforms, you will need to have OpenSCAD installed.
+For all platforms, you will need to have OpenSCAD and python installed.
 You can download OpenSCAD from their website at [http://www.openscad.org](http://www.openscad.org)

 ### OS X
 Under OS X, you shouldn't need to change the Makefile.
 It should set $OPENSCAD as: